The largest database of trusted experimental protocols

 Manufactured by Roche

-Sourced in Germany, United States, Switzerland, Japan, China, United Kingdom, France
+Sourced in United States, Germany, Switzerland, Japan, China, United Kingdom, France

 The LightCycler Instrument is a real-time PCR system designed for accurate and reliable nucleic acid quantification and analysis.
 The instrument utilizes a rapid thermal cycling technology to amplify and detect target DNA or RNA sequences in a closed-tube format.
 The LightCycler Instrument provides precise and sensitive real-time monitoring of the amplification process, enabling researchers to obtain reliable and reproducible results.